xmacedo/LowLevelDesignPatterns/README.md

 <br> [Builder Patterrn Example](src/main/java/com/xmacedo/builder/BuilderExample.java)

 4. Strategy Pattern for Swappable Behaviors
+- The Strategy pattern lets you define a family of algorithms and swap them at runtime, like sorting methods for a dataset.
+It promotes flexibility and reusability, making your code easier to modify without changing core logic.

 5. Observer Pattern for Event Handling
 6. Decorator Pattern for Flexible Enhancements
 7. Adapter Pattern for Compatibility